Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling-passive/final/ModellingMethods.md

 A similar process is applied for estimating the emissivity of the fabric, again using this linear method of handling a three phase mixture.

+The convective heat transfer coefficient can be determined by considering the Nusselt's number, a dimensionless coefficient that describes heat transfer into a convective flow.
+Specifically, the correlations used to calculate Nusselt's number are the same as those used below for Sherwood number (see next section), with the Schmidt number replaced with the Prandtl number,

+$Pr = \nu/\alpha$

+$Nu = hL/k$

 ## Calculating evaporative rates

 Mass transfer in a forced convection system is governed by the Sherwood Number (Sh).
 Sh is a non dimensional group that is analagous to the Nusselts Number (Nu) for heat transfer convective systems and describes how mass from a surface diffuses into a moving stream of fluid.
 Typically the Sherwood number can be determined through a set of empirical relationships that are derived experimentally for a specific geometry.
 The sherwood number is defined more specifically as